 My preferred layout requires sleeping sideways, so every inch matters.
 Because of that, I take the more difficult path and build around the curves.
 Either way, start by furring out the more recessed vertical van supports.
 I use 2x3’s and metal-tapping screws.

 Pro tip: Make sure to size your screws properly so you don’t drill holes to the outside!

 Step 5: Insulate doors.
-Most of the doors are perfect for ridged foam board and spray foam.
+Most of the space within the doors is perfect for ridged foam board and spray foam.
 Some doors have moving wires and things to make the door open, close, lock, etc. In those areas the spray foam and foam board won’t work.
-I use the pink fiberglass stuff for these areas as it allows the moving parts to move.
-Lastly, I stuff the fiberglass insulation in any and all nooks and crannies.
+Use your preferred squishy insulation for these areas as it allows the moving parts to move.
+Lastly, I stuff more squishy insulation in any and all nooks and crannies.